acend/quarkus-techlab/content/en/docs/04.0/43_native-build.md

 For now, we simply want to build native images to be fast as lightning!

 There are multiple ways to build native images.
-One possibility is to install the GraalVM and use Maven locally with `./mvnw package -Pnative` then use the Dockerfile.native to create your image.
+One possibility is to install the GraalVM and use Maven locally with `./mvnw package -Pnative` then use the `Dockerfile.native` to create your image.
 The lazy way is simpler.
-We create a multistage Dockerfile to do both steps in our docker build process.
+We create a multistage Dockerfile `Dockerfile.multistage.native` to do both steps in our docker build process.

 ```Dockerfile
 ## Stage 1 : build with maven builder image with native capabilities